Joshua Prager (doctor): Career

 Prager served on the full-time faculty at MGH at Harvard Medical School and at UCLA School of Medicine where he served as Director of the UCLA Pain Medicine Center.
 He is Board Certified in Internal Medicine, Anesthesiology and Pain Medicine.

 In 2005, Prager was elected as president of the North American Neuromodulation Society, and served two consecutive, one-year terms as president until 2007.
 Until 2012, he served as Director at Large of the International Neuromodulation Society.

 He has served two consecutive 2-year terms as Chair of the Complex Regional Pain Syndrome Group of the International Association for the Study of Pain.
 He is also the Editor and Chair of the Pain and End-of-Life CME program from the California Society of Anesthesiologists.

 Prager is one of the few physicians in the US to perform Dorsal Root Ganglion Stimulation for CRPS.

 Prager is a recognized expert who speaks nationally and internationally in the administration of Ketamine for depression, CRPS and other pain problems.
 In 2016, he was involved in writing guidelines for Ketamine treatment under the aegis of the Reflex Sympathetic Dystrophy Syndrome Association (RSDSA).
+Dr. Prager is also a member of the board of directors for the RSDSA.

 He has been interviewed on ABC News, CBS News, The Doctors, Lifestyle Magazine, LA Times, National Public Radio, and Medscape.